topperal/note-noty-app/README.md

 # note-noty-app
-small app for android where you can cteate note, add shortcuts and get notification on tap
+small app for android where you can create note, add shortcuts and get notification on tap